GarvAgrawal-1/ai-model-benchmark-battle/README.md

 - **Benchmark Details**: View performance across multiple NLP tasks like MMLU, HellaSwag, TruthfulQA, and more
 - **Responsive Design**: Works on desktop and mobile devices

-## Live Demo

-Visit the [live demo](https://lovable.dev/projects/e26353d5-7bc4-494d-bd2a-e2cd5bc4e1fd) to see the project in action.

 ## Technologies Used

 - React